LukeyReyno/zendesk-coding-challenge/README.md

 This is used to connect to the Zendesk API and display all the Tickets connected to an account.

 ## Instructions
+* pip install coverage

+## Notes
+* Switched from Email and Token requests to OAUTH token for better security